 Green vegetables, fresh fruit, unsalted nuts and seeds, seafood, soya flour, butterbeans, currants, dried figs and apricots, almonds, brazil nuts, black treacle and sunflower seeds are all rich in potassium.

-Freshly made fruit and vegetable juices are a right way of getting the minimum five portions a day we all need, as well as containing vitamin C. Pectin found in apple aids in reducing blood pressure.
+Freshly made fruit and vegetable juices are the right way of getting the minimum five portions a day we all need, as well as containing vitamin C. Pectin found in apples aids in reducing blood pressure.

 Try switching to a more vegetarian-based diet.
 As a general rule, long-term vegetarians tend to have lower blood pressure.

-Eat more onions, garlic, broccoli and celery, found to be effective in lowering blood pressure.
+Eat more onions, garlic, broccoli and celery, which lower blood pressure.